Applying for faculty positions at NCBS

 7. Then what

-Your application will be looked at closely by an internal committee.
-Your case will be presented to and be discussed by the whole faculty.
+Your application will be looked at closely by the faculty search committee and based on the recommendation, your case may be presented to and be discussed by the whole faculty.
 We feel it necessary that the faculty be generally enthusiastic.
 Upon a positive response from the faculty, your application will be steered through an internal committee and the NCBS Management Board.
-All this can take a few months, but we inform you soon of the outcome of the faculty deliberations.
+All this can take a few weeks, but we inform you soon of the outcome of the faculty deliberations.